osamamuhammad3623/MasterMicro_tasks/task1/README.md

 # Function Plotter using Qt and C++

 ## External Libraries used:
-1. QCustomPlot, used to diaply plots, Link: https://www.qcustomplot.com/
+1. QCustomPlot, used to display plots, Link: https://www.qcustomplot.com/
 2. TinyExpr, used to evaluate the mathematical expression string at every step of x (i.e. at x=0, x=0.1, etc..), Link: https://github.com/codeplea/tinyexpr

 ## Screenshots of Valid/Invalid examples: